pnp/blog/content/post/use-pnp-powershell-to-add-a-document-library-webpart-to-a-page.md

 ---
 As a non-developer (please read this as a disclaimer) I still try to make my life as easy as possible (yes, I am that lazy).
-PnP Powershell is a big component of that goal.
+PnP PowerShell is a big component of that goal.
 A customer had the requirement to create a page for each of their 86 folders in a document library so they could add more information on those topics.
 That meant creating 86